gurrenm3/BTD-Mod-Helper/Wiki/Appearing-in-the-Mod-Browser.md

 `Author` (string): If you want something different to show up as the Author of your mod than the `RepoOwner`, define that here.

-`ManualDownload` (bool): If your release asset to be downloaded through users' browser rather than trying to download the release asset in game.
+`ManualDownload` (bool): If you want your release asset to be downloaded through users' browser rather than trying to download the release asset in game.

 `ZipName` (string): If you want to upload your mod DLL inside a zip file, specify the correct name of the zip file (extension included) here.
 NOTE: If you do not include a DllName to look for inside the zip, it will override to being `ManualDownload`.
 If you have multiple files / folders needing to be downloaded in your Zip, it will need to be a `ManualDownload` one way or another based on current Mod Helper capability.